Frequently Asked Questions (MS in Athletic Training)

-We require a minimum of 50 hours under the supervision of a certified athletic trainer.
-You can use the following link: observation hours verification form.
+We require a minimum of 50 hours under the supervision of a certified athletic trainer, documented on the observation hours verification form.
 This document will be uploaded to the ATCAS application.

 When does the program start?

-We are planning to start the program around June 1st.
+We are planning to start the program mid-May.

 I noticed that USC offers a Master’s of Advanced Athletic Training degree?
 Which degree is for me?

 The MS in Advanced Athletic Training is a post-professional degree program and is designed for credentialed athletic trainers who want additional training beyond their professional degree.
 The MS in Athletic Training is considered a Professional Program and is meant for those who wish to become athletic trainers.

 Can I talk with somebody?